MelonPHP/MelonPHP/README.md

     ->SetText($this->Text);
   }

-  // you should create build function function Build () {
+  // you must create build function function Build () {
-    // and you shoud return there Html class return (new HtmlContainer)
+    // and you must return there Html class return (new HtmlContainer)
     ->AddStyle(Margin, Px(25))
     ->SetItem(